rmartini-01/portfolio/README.md

 My portfolio in development using NextJS, React and Tailwind

 # Installation
-when in my-portfolio directory, run :
+when in portfolio directory, run :
 `npm install`
 then :
 `npm run dev`